 While garage doors may secure a home and protect one’s vehicles from destruction, problems arise when garage doors malfunction.
 The size and weight of garage doors can pose serious safety hazards to people who operate them.
 A 2007 NEISS Hospital Study found that over 13,000 people suffer from injuries as the result of garage door accidents every year.
 Garage doors can cause people to suffer from limb amputations, falls, and other serious hazards.
-Rosenfeld Injury Lawyers is committed to securing the most favorable recovery for people injured in accidents involving garage doors.
+Rosenfeld Injury Lawyers LLC is committed to securing the most favorable recovery for people injured in accidents involving garage doors.

 Causes of Garage Doors Accidents